uutzinger/BioMedicalSensorBoard/Thermistor_Board/assembly.md

 ## Board Recommendation

-We need 6 ADC from ADC unit 1 exposed.
-Some boards use I2C pins and ADC unit 1 channels.
+We need 6 ADC channels from ADC unit 1 exposed.
+Some boards use I2C pins overlaid on ADC unit 1 channels.

-There is also difference between ESP32 models.
-ESP32-S3 as maximum sampling rate of 83kHz where ESP32 has 2MHz.
+There is also difference in sampling rates between ESP32 models.
+ESP32-S3 has a maximum sampling rate of 83kHz where ESP32 has 2MHz.

-I recommend using Sparkfun Thing Plus or Thing Plus C.
+I recommend using Sparkfun Thing Plus or Thing Plus C as they have a 2MHz max sampling rate.

 When setting up the Wheatstone bridge the supply voltage is about 3.3V.
-All resistors are in the range of 10k Ohm.
 If the thermistor is NTC type, resistance will decrease with temperature.
-The minimum at 45C will be 4k and the maximum at freezing bout 35k.
-Therefore one Voltage will be constant at about 1.6V and the other 0.9 ..
+The minimum resistance is at 45C and will be 4k Ohm and the maximum at freezing about 35k.Therefore one Voltage will be constant at about 1.6V and the other between 0.9 ..
 2.5V.

 Therefore ADC setting for ESP32 should be chosen as following: